Course Outline

 1

-Demonstrate knowledge of essential narrative elements employed in short story writing.
+Demonstrate understanding of and engagement with essential narrative elements employed in short story writing.

 1